Kingdom of Redonda: Later developments

 Jon Wynne-Tyson subsequently visited Redonda in 1979, on an expedition organized by the philanthropist and Shielian publisher A. Reynolds Morse.
 Wynne-Tyson ruled as King Juan II until abdicating in favour of the novelist Javier Marías of Madrid in 1997, transferring the literary executorship of Gawsworth and Shiel along with the title.

-Arthur John Roberts’ title was subsequently inherited by William Leonard Gates, whom Gawsworth had given the title of "Baron L'Angelier de Blythswood de Redonda".
+Arthur John Roberts' title was subsequently inherited by William Leonard Gates, whom Gawsworth had given the title of "Baron L'Angelier de Blythswood de Redonda".
 From his home at Thurlton, Norfolk, Gates, who was known as King Leo, presided over a group known as "The Redondan Foundation", not be confused with "The Redondan Cultural Foundation" set up by Paul de Fortis (see below).
 Gates died on 2 January 2019 and his crown passed to Queen Josephine.

 As in Gawsworth's reign, meetings of these rival groups have been held at the Fitzroy Tavern in Fitzrovia, central London.
-King Leo reigned as king for thirty years, since 1989.
+King Leo 'reigned' as king for thirty years, since 1989.
 Williamson, who lived on Antigua until his death in 2009, set himself up as the rival "King Robert the Bald".
-King Robert the Bald was succeeded in 2009 by yachting writer Michael Howorth.

-In 1988, the late London clergyman Paul de Fortis established "The Redondan Cultural Foundation".
-Because of what he viewed as the inaction of the various rival monarchs, de Fortis promoted a new king, Cedric Boston (born on Montserrat in 1960).
+In 1988, London clergyman Paul de Fortis established "The Redondan Cultural Foundation".
+De Fortis promoted a new king, Cedric Boston (born on Montserrat in 1960).
 Boston claimed the Redondan throne in 1984, winning the allegiance of a number of Gawsworth's peers.

 On the question of the Kingdom of Redonda, Wynne-Tyson has written:

-A stellar legion of Redondan peers, largely writers, date back to the Shiel and Gawsworth eras.
-They include Arthur Machen, Oliver Stonor, Edgar Jepson, Thomas Burke, Victor Gollancz, Carl Van Vechten, Arthur Ransome, Lawrence Durrell, Gerald Durrell, G. S. Fraser, Michael Harrison, John Heath-Stubbs, Dylan Thomas, Henry Miller, Julian MacLaren-Ross, Philip Lindsay, Rebecca West, John Waller, August Derleth, Stephen Graham, Dorothy L. Sayers, J. B. Priestley, Eden Phillpotts, Stephen Potter, Martin Secker, Frank Swinnerton, John Wain,and Julia Morton-Marr (IHTEC), Esther Terry Wright and Julian Symons and the British beat poet, Royston Ellis, who was ennobled twice.
+Various people have been given a "peerage" status in Redonda.
+Generally, these were writer friends of Shiel's and Gawsworth in the early years of the Kingdom.
+They include Arthur Machen, Oliver Stonor, Edgar Jepson, Thomas Burke, Victor Gollancz, Carl Van Vechten, Arthur Ransome, Lawrence Durrell, Gerald Durrell, G. S. Fraser, Michael Harrison, John Heath-Stubbs, Dylan Thomas, Henry Miller, Julian MacLaren-Ross, Philip Lindsay, Rebecca West, John Waller, August Derleth, Stephen Graham, Dorothy L. Sayers, J. B. Priestley, Eden Phillpotts, Stephen Potter, Martin Secker, Frank Swinnerton, John Wain, and Julian Symons.
+This practice has continued with later kings; examples include the artist Stephen Chambers, ennobled in 2017.

-Actors ennobled during Gawsworth's reign were Michael Denison, Dulcie Gray, Barry Humphries, Diana Dors, Dirk Bogarde, Mai Zetterling, Vincent Price, Joan Greenwood, and Robert Beatty.
-Also honoured were broadcasters Libby Purves, Roy Plomley and Alan Coren.
-King Xavier's peers include Pedro Almodóvar, Francis Ford Coppola, A. S. Byatt, Alice Munro, Umberto Eco, George Steiner, Ray Bradbury, Frank Gehry, J. M. Coetzee, Éric Rohmer, and Philip Pullman.
-The artist Stephen Chambers was ennobled in 2017.

 Wynne-Tyson, Javier Marías, Bob Williamson, William Gates and Cedric Boston were all interviewed in the BBC Radio 4 documentary Redonda: The Island with Too Many Kings, broadcast in May 2007.

 Death of Javier Marias

-On September 11th, 2022, Javier Marías died in Madrid, leaving the throne up for grabs.
+On 11 September 2022, Javier Marías died in Madrid.
+It was reported that Xavier I had named Juan Gabriel Vásquez as his successor, however, Vásquez later clarified that an official naming ceremony had never taken place.

+In August 2022, Spanish writer Javier Diéguez visited the island of Redonda and left some books by Javier Marías, M. P. Shiel, and Jon Wynne-Tyson as a tribute to Javier Marías and the previous monarchs of Redonda.
+Diéguez's book 'Redonda' narrates his journey to the island and serves as a posthumous tribute to Javier Marías.